maximbaz/fake-git-commit-demo/README.md

-I did not write this text
+I did not write this text.